diya-agrawal1/SignSense-AI/architecture.md

 The predicted letter alone is not enough for learning.

-The pose analysis engine compares the detected hand pose against the expected pose for the target letter.
+`PoseAnalysisService.ts` compares the detected hand pose against the expected pose for the target letter.

 It evaluates: